UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihai.georgescu2508/index.md

 ## Description

-• Using the Raspberry Pi Pico W microcontroller, I built a remote-controlled car, operated via a web application.
++Using the Raspberry Pi Pico W microcontroller, I built a remote-controlled car, operated via a web application.

-• The connection is realized with Pico’s integrated Wi-Fi capabilities, since it is ten times faster than using Bluetooth and is easier to control via a web browser on an iPhone.
++The connection is realized with Pico’s integrated Wi-Fi capabilities, since it is ten times faster than using Bluetooth and is easier to control via a web browser on an iPhone.

-• On the bonnet, an ultrasonic sensor is placed to provide distance information to the user, allowing them to control the car even if it is out of sight.
++On the bonnet, an ultrasonic sensor is placed to provide distance information to the user, allowing them to control the car even if it is out of sight.

 ## Motivation